Benin Moat

 Today, remnants of the Iya can still be found in Benin City, although urbanisation and land disputes pose challenges to their preservation.
 Recognised for their historical significance, the Benin Iya have been placed on a tentative list of Nigerian World Heritage Sites, though they have yet to be included in the official list by UNESCO.
-The Guinness Book of World Records describes 'The Linear Earthworks of Benin and Isha' as "the longest earthworks of the pre-mechanical era", though this refers to the length of all the earthworks across the country combined and not specifically to the moat and rampart surrounding Benin City.
+The Guinness Book of World Records describes 'The Linear Earthworks of Benin and Isha' as "the longest earthworks of the pre-mechanical era", though this refers to the estimated length of all the earthworks and boundary traces across the country combined and not specifically to the moat and rampart surrounding Benin City.

 History

 Background

 The origins of the Benin Moats, also known as the Walls of Benin, cannot be attributed to a single ruler or era.
 While Oba Oguola played a role in expanding and deepening the moats, evidence suggests that these moats existed before his reign and even before the establishment of the Oba monarchy.
 Various villages and wards that later coalesced into Benin City may have initially dug their moats for both defensive and boundary purposes.
-The moat is an example of large-scale engineering characteristic of the Benin Empire.
-It consisted of a combination of ramparts and intricate moats that encircled the city of Benin City in present-day Edo State, Nigeria.
+The moat is an example of large-scale engineering by the Benin Empire.